Vicodin Detox Centers

 You may have found yourself caught up in a pattern of Vicodin use that evolved into a dependence and you now find yourself preparing to enter treatment.
 That’s a great choice.
 You need to know that recovery has a step that precedes formal treatment: detoxification.
 You need to stop using Vicodin and have it cleared from your system.
 This will trigger withdrawals and it is in your best interest to seek help from a professional detox program trained to ease or alleviate your withdrawal symptoms.

-To find a detox program that can develop and implement a treatment plan specifically designed to meet the needs of your situation, call 800-405-2627.
+To find a detox program that can develop and implement a treatment plan specifically designed to meet the needs of your situation, call 800-405-2627 (Who Answers?).
 Advisors are waiting to give you answers to your questions, discuss funding your detox, and recommend appropriate detox facilities.

 Why Did I Become Dependent Upon Vicodin?

 Firstly, it’s the hydrocodone that triggers the dependence and not the acetaminophen.
 Opioids cause an intense euphoria and a feeling of well-being.
 Your brain will, over time, come to desire that “reward” for Vicodin use.
 This will lead you to take more of the medication.

 Now that your brain wants more and more of the drug and you are delivering it, tolerance will set in.
 At this point, your original dose will no longer be satisfactory and you will begin taking larger amounts and/or using more frequently.

 The brain will learn to function with Vicodin present and that will become the new normal; it will believe that it needs Vicodin to function normally and you will have to keep using to maintain any sense of well-being.
 If you stop using, your brain will trigger a negative physical and mental response; this is what withdrawal symptoms are, your body’s way of demanding more.

 Withdrawals are what cause people to relapse and continue using.
 The discomfort can be severe and users will do anything to make it stop.